ASharpPen/Valheim.CustomRaids/README.md

 [Debug]

-## If enabled, scans existing raid event data, and dumps to a file on disk.
+## If enabled, scans existing raid event data, and dumps to a file in the plugin folder.
 WriteDefaultEventDataToDisk = false

-## If enabled, dumps raid event data after applying configuration to a file on disk.
+## If enabled, dumps raid event data after applying configuration to a file in the plugin folder.
 WritePostChangeEventDataToDisk = false

-## If enabled, scans existing environment data, and dumps to a file on disk.
+## If enabled, scans existing environment data, and dumps to a file in the plugin folder.
 WriteEnvironmentDataToDisk = false

-## If enabled, scans existing global keys, and dumps to a file on disk.
+## If enabled, scans existing global keys, and dumps to a file in the plugin folder.
 WriteGlobalKeyDataToDisk = false

 ```